 Roshi means old teacher.
 Sensei means teacher.
 Hoshi means dharma holder (assistant teacher).
 These are titles of respect that indicate authorizations to teach.

 Many spiritual traditions have group meetings where silence and speaking interact.
 Ancient Buddhist and Native American practices have emphasized the value of listening to one another and offering a simple truth.
-Within the context of our meditation, we explore these forms in Council.
+Within the context of our meditation, we explore these forms in a Practice and Inquiry Circle the first Sunday every month.
 Usually there is a topic selected, and each of us in turn offers a few words, or silence, about the subject.
 It is a practice of intimacy and community.

 Sometimes there is a call for ‘daisan’ or ‘dokusan’ – what are they?

 Both of these are face-to-face interviews with a Zen teacher.
 They are an opportunity to ask a question and test one’s understanding.

 What’s a retreat like?